 (1) When passing a school building or the grounds thereof adjacent to the street or highway while children are going to or leaving such school during school hours on days on which such school is in session.
 Such prima facie limit also shall apply when passing any school grounds which are not separated from the street or highway by a fence, gate or any other physical barrier, while such grounds are in use by children.

-How's your Latin?
-It's a dead language only to those that don't write about the law..
-Prima facie translates to "at first impression."
-In law, it's often meant to convey "on its face."
+How’s your Latin?
+It’s a dead language only to those that don’t write about the law..
+Prima facie translates to “at first impression.”
+In law, it’s often meant to convey “on its face.”
 Through all the obscure language here, all the County is saying is that the speed limit is 15 MPH in school zones where there is no signage indicating otherwise.
-The only school crossing zones in Clark County will be indicated as such11)Drive 15 MPH unless you see a sign that says you may go 25 MPH
+The only school crossing zones in Clark County will be indicated as such((Drive 15 MPH unless you see a sign that says you may go 25 MPH))

 I wish I could explain the Latin use.